-Historians like to make a link between modernism and classical architecture – block and beam construction.
-It gives a modernist building a certain cachet to be in the heritage of the classical Greek tradition.
+Historians like to make a link between modernism and classical architecture – it is all historically, block and beam construction.
+It gives a modernist building a certain cachet to be part of the heritage of classical Greece.
 But I want to look here at the ‘first great American architect’ Frank Lloyd Wright, his influence on modernist architecture internationally and primarily the overlooked debt that Wright owes to his time spent in Japan and the reinvention of their domestic architecture as the American Prairie style.
 The modern international style of architecture is seen as the invention of the west, its roots firmly in the New American Architecture of Wright and Sullivan at the turn of the century and in the achievements of the Bauhaus in Germany a couple of decades later.
-There is a simple story that can be made from European artisanship, the rejection of ornament and the drift to the clean, classical modernist tropes of the International style.
-Rarely if ever is their mention of the debt that is due to the traditional building style of Japan, and perhaps more to the traditional ethos of Japanese architecture and building.
+There is a simple story that can be made from European arts and crafts, the rejection of ornament and the drift to the clean, classical modernist tropes of the International style.
+Rarely if ever is there mention of the debt that is due to the traditional building style of Japan, and perhaps more to the traditional ethos of Japanese architecture and building.

 Wright spent several years in Japan following the enormous impact of the Chicago World Fair of 1893.
 He was struck, early on in his career by the art and the models of buildings at the Japanese exhibit and how these contrasted with the classical, European models on show.
 He felt – deeply – that this low form, spreading architecture with its flexible spaces that drew the exterior scene into the interior space would suit the American landscape, the American experience.
 He immersed himself in things Japanese, more or less living there for six years and taking on a string of commissions under the booming Meiji Empire.
 He worked on designs for the Imperial Hotel between 1912 and 1922 and it was a huge achievement.
 Unsurprisingly it effortlessly married a modern American aesthetic – industrial classicism if you like with the influences of the city that it was built in.
 In all, Wright designed some 14 buildings for Japan: an embassy, a school, two hotels and a temporary hotel annex, a commercial-residential complex, a theater, an official residence for the prime minister and six private residences; of these, six were built.
 It is hardly surprising then that the Japanese aesthetic, its proportion, its building style, materials and philosophy would underpin the rest of his lifetime achievement.
 And yet throughout his life he stubbornly refused to admit any real influence of Japan on his work.
 He conceded that it helped shape his philosophy but not in any way the execution of the buildings.
 His admirers and followers continue this denial and it is hard to find many overt references to his bald Japonisme anywhere in the literature.
 Comparing a typical Wright interior (above) with a traditional Japanese castle interior though (below), it is hard not to see the obvious influence.